 one tagged as such by the native API.
 If such tag or functionality does not

-exist, CloudBridge will look for one with a predefined name (by default, called
+exist, CloudBridge will look for one with a predefined label (by default,

 Allowing internet access from a launched VM